 The physical and emotional safety of our staff and the community remain our top priority in responding to COVID-19.
-We are closely monitoring announcements made by public health officials and attending webinars to engage first hand with experts from the CT Office of Early Childhood and the American Camp Association.
-We are adjusting our policies and putting new ones in place based on these recommendations.
+As we move through our summer camp season and prepare for fall, we are closely monitoring announcements made by public health officials in order to understand the potential impact on our programs.
+We will continue to adjust our policies as recommendations evolve.
 Below are details of how we are planning to move forward based on the most current information.
 Please check back as this is a fluid situation and things change quickly.
 We will email enrolled families with any updates that affect your programs.

 What new policies have you put in place to safeguard children from COVID-19?

 Detailed protocols for fall programs can be viewed here, and will be sent in your confirmation email when you register.
 Please contact email@example.com with any questions.

 – Individuals who have traveled to one of the states listed in CT’s travel advisory in the 14 days prior to attending a program will not be allowed to attend.

 – All staff and adults onsite will be wearing face masks.
 Parents can decide if they want their child to wear a mask as well.

 – Children will undergo a health screening at drop off.
 Parents will be asked to confirm each child does not have a temperature over 100 and is not exhibiting any COVID-related symptoms.
 Staff will go through a similar screening process each morning.

 – Groups will be limited to 10-12 students (depending on age) and 2 staff.
 Individual groups will be kept separate from each other all day.
 Drop off, morning circle, end of day circles, and pick up will happen in small groups.
 Siblings will be kept in the same group where possible.